i5ting/ts-junit/junit.api.md

 export function runCli(rest: any, strategy?: IStrategy): void;

 // @alpha (undocumented)
-export function Test(target: Object, propertyName: string, descriptor: TypedPropertyDescriptor<any>): void;
+export function Test(target: object, propertyName: string, descriptor: TypedPropertyDescriptor<any>): void;

 // Warning: (ae-internal-missing-underscore) The name "type1" should be prefixed with an underscore because the declaration is marked as @internal
 //